saeyslab/spotless-benchmark/README.md

 # If singularity is installed, use -profile local,singularity
 ```

-This runs only one method, MuSiC, as a test.
+This runs only MuSiC as a test.
 The first run might take a few minutes because the containers have to be downloaded.
 If this works, you should see the proportions and metrics inside `deconv_proportions/` and `results/` respectively (these directories can be changed under `params.outdir`).

-If not, please write us a GitHub issue and we'll get back to you as soon as possible.
+To run more methods, type the method names separated with a comma but no spaces, e.g., `--methods rctd,music`.

 ## Running the pipeline
 You can run the pipeline (`main.nf`) in three modes, `run_standard` (reproducing our analysis with gold/bronze standards), `generate_and_run` (generating synthetic datasets from your scRNA-seq data and benchmarking it), and `run_dataset` (running deconvolution tools on your own dataset, and possibly benchmarking it).